brson/wasm-opt-rs/notes.md

 The [`run` method] is essentially reproducing the logic of Binaryen's [`wasm-opt.cpp`].
 This was necessary because,
-while the core optimization functionality of Binaryen is factored into reusable types, the various drivers of those passes, of which `wasm-opt` is one, are written as CLI applications, and not suitable for reuse as libraries.
+while the core optimization functionality of Binaryen is factored into reusable types and optimization passes, the various drivers of those passes, of which `wasm-opt` is one, are written as CLI applications, and not suitable for reuse as libraries.

 [`run` method]: https://github.com/brson/wasm-opt-rs/blob/11dfc7252c92be3000cbfede5f7b0e36c45ba976/components/wasm-opt/src/run.rs#L88

-Rewriting so much logic in Rust necessitated more testing than we originally anticipated.
+Duplicating so much logic in Rust necessitated more testing than we originally anticipated.

 We factored the `OptimizationOptions` type across multiple modules for organizational purposes but reexported everything at the crate root.
-Rust allows a lot of organizational flexibility, and its fun playing with new patterns.
+Rust allows a lot of organizational flexibility, and it is fun playing with new patterns.

 Here's how our modules are organized, as [declared in `lib.rs`][lrs]: